bini-i/ebay-Scraper/README.md

 - follow the steps in option 1 starting from step 2

 ## Tests
-- on the root path of the repo, run the following command
+- You can run the tests provided under spec/scraper_spec.rb by running the following command on the root path of the repo.
 ```
 rspec
 ```